-The program is designed to address the increasingly complex and fast-paced ethical challenges of global pharmaceutical Research & Development (R&D).
-Its purpose is to advance excellence in pharmaceutical bioethics in order to protect and advocate for:
+The program is designed to address the increasingly complex and fast-paced ethical challenges of global pharmaceutical research, development and commercialization to protect and advocate for:

-- the rights and well-being of human research participants and patients, and
+- the rights and well-being of research participants and patients, and

 - the integrity of the scientific process and its applications for health care.